Where do I find information about the COVID-19 Vaccine, and the COVID-19 Immunization campaign?

 How many doses of the vaccine do I need to take

 It depends on the vaccine.
-Majority of the covid-19 vaccines available require two doses to be effective, separated by 3 - 4 weeks depending on the vaccine.
+Majority of the covid-19 vaccines available require two doses to be effective, separated by 19 days.

 Will I be protected after the first dose of the vaccine?

 Majority of available vaccine requires two doses to be fully effective.

 - Like all medicines, vaccines can cause side effects.
 Most of these are mild and short-term, and not everyone gets them.

 - Common Side effects may include pain or redness at the injection site, fever, chills and fatigue.

 - Apply a clean, cool, wet washcloth over the area, to reduce pain and redness at the injection site.